By Erin Jennings

 A reporter from The National Enquirer interviewed McCallum and asked the price of a starter set.
 McCallum, who was in the envelope-manufacturing business, replied, “I don’t know. $30?”
 The reporter said, “How about $29.50?”
 Once the article was published, orders rolled in.
 McCallum didn’t quit the envelope business to become a Pickle-ball salesman because, “I like to eat, and I had four kids who needed braces!”

-McCallum’s son still runs the Pickle-ball company out of Seattle.
-And from school gymnasiums to retirement communities, the game continues to be popular.
+Today, from school gymnasiums to retirement communities, the game continues to be popular.
 As for the name, it was inspired by the Pritchard’s stray ball-chasing dog, Pickles.
 Pickle-ball, they decided, had a nice ring to it.